 Your content should address these problems so that your audience sees you as someone who understands them and can help them.
 If your content doesn’t align with how you help your customers, you may need to rethink your content.

 If you aren’t sure, do keyword research to define the topic in more depth.
 Use tools like Answer the Public to give you a list of questions relating to your topic.

-If your topic cluster is about remodeling, Answer the Public gives you 76 questions that you can use to write content.
-For example, one of the questions is “What remodeling increases home value”.
+For example, if your topic cluster is about remodeling, Answer the Public gives you 76 questions that you can use to write content.
+One of the questions is “What remodeling increases home value”.
 You can easily turn that question into a blog post within the remodeling topic cluster.
 Keep in mind that you can break a cluster into more granular topics such as kitchen remodeling and bathroom remodeling.
 This will help your visitor even more if they are focusing on a particular remodeling project.

 Map your content into your strategic clusters